 Symptoms of Low Testosterone

-There are many symptoms of low testosterone levels, but some are easy to overlook.
-They shouldn’t be ignored, however, especially if you want get your game on and be your most confident self.
+There are many symptoms of low testosterone levels, and some are easy to overlook.
+But you shouldn’t ignore them, especially if you want to get your game on and be your most confident self.

 Here are the most common signs your testosterone levels may be dipping:

 - Low libido

 - Insomnia or poor sleep

 Luckily, by eating more foods that increase testosterone and taking the right supplements, you can support healthy testosterone levels and get your groove back–in and out of the bedroom.

 A poor diet with a lot of processed foods and sugar is linked to lower testosterone levels.
 So, a good start would be to reduce processed and sugary foods.
 But there are also certain foods and nutrients that are linked to healthier testosterone levels, which you should try to include into your diet as often as you can.
 If you’re wondering what foods increase testosterone, check out eight of the best choices.

 Anti-inflammatory fish like salmon, tuna, and sardines are rich in nutrients for hormonal health.
 These fatty fish include omega-3 anti-inflammatory fats, zinc, vitamin D, and protein.
 The heart-healthy fats in fatty fish are the good kind that has been associated with healthier testosterone levels.

 Vitamin D also plays a big role in reproduction, and fatty fish are one of the best sources of it.
 Enjoy fatty fish two to three times per week as a quick and healthy protein source with meals.